 He was mentored by David Hartigan, Paul Badura-Skoda and Maria Curcio.
 Following his early success in the BBC Young Musician of the Year competition, the Royal Philharmonic Society awarded him the Julius Isserlis Scholarship.
 He studied both at the Universität für Musik und darstellende Kunst in Vienna and at the Royal Academy of Music in London, of which he is an associate (ARAM).

 Haywood enjoys working with young musicians.
 He has written a children’s opera and is regularly involved in family concerts, workshops and master classes.
 His ‘Song of the Penguins’ for bassoon and piano, is published by Emerson Editions.
 He is also the inventor of memorystars® which can significantly reduce the time needed to memorise a music score, or indeed any printed text.

-His many passions include physics, natural history, technology, magic, fountain pens, kick-scooting and table tennis.
+Other passions include literature, physics, natural history, technology, magic, fountain pens and table tennis.